Sarenaoberoi/Responses/jul21.md

     # The model must choose between 3 classes.
     n_classes=3)

-The classifier was defined using a deep neural network classifier.
 It takes the input_fn we defined above as well as the data from training set.

 #### 5.